PetitPrinc3/Harvester/README.md

 -   **Web UI**: A clean, responsive web interface to submit links and manage the download queue.
 -   **Dynamic Download Queue**: View real-time status, progress, and metadata for all files.
 Interactively reorder the queue priority, delete items, and monitor activity.
+-   **Advanced Telegram Bot**:
--   **Telegram Bot Integration**: Add new downloads simply by sending `1fichier.com` links to your configured Telegram bot.
-The bot provides feedback on which links were successfully added or why they failed.
+    - Add downloads by sending `1fichier.com` links.
+    - Search for movies and TV shows with the powerful `/search` command.
+    - The bot intelligently parses natural language queries for titles, seasons, and episodes.
 -   **Automated Download Handling**: Harvester uses a Selenium backend to intelligently navigate `1fichier.com`, automatically waiting for timers to expire before starting the download.
 -   **Resilient & Persistent**: The application uses an SQLite database to maintain the queue's state.
 It automatically resumes any in-progress downloads on restart and retries failed downloads once.
--   **Console Monitoring**: See detailed logs and a live `tqdm` progress bar for the currently active download directly in your console.
+-   **Consistent Console Logging**: See detailed, color-coded, and emoji-rich logs for all application components, including a live `tqdm` progress bar for active downloads.
 -   **Completion Notifications**: Receive a notification via Telegram as soon as a file has finished downloading.
 -   **Containerized**: The entire application is containerized with Docker for a simple, one-command setup and consistent deployment.